CargoSense/compare_chain/README.md

 - the specific comparison operators for each clause (`==` vs. `!=`), and
 - the specific comparison atoms for each clause (`:lt` vs. `:gt`).

-Contrast this example with how equivalent Python code:
+Contrast this example with equivalent Python code:

 ```python
 # excluding bounds